+Businesses may use any compostable materials or paper.
 Businesses may also access the Biodegradable Products Institute (BPI), which is an online catalog of key individuals and groups from government, industry and academia, which promotes the use and recycling of biodegradable polymeric materials (via composting).

 Effective Wednesday, October 21, 2020, the City Commission approved a ban on the intentional release of balloons in the City of Hollywood.

 The City created these information tags and is giving them to businesses in Hollywood that sell helium balloons at no cost.
 When a customer buys a balloon, the business attaches the card to the balloon so that the customer will have a reminder not to release it.
 The businesses listed below are participating in handing out these cards.
 If your business sells helium balloons and you would like to get these cards, contact Elaine Franklin, Environmental Sustainability Coordinator, at 954-967-4526 x5510.
 We would be delighted to add you to this list.

 The Flower Choice

 Walmart Super Center - 301 S State Road 7

 Elite's Flowers arrangement with balloons and balloon card

 What will happen if my business does not comply with the ban?

 Businesses found using these products after October 1, 2018 will be issued a Code Violation and could face fines for failing to comply.

 For more information about the products included in the ban, please refer to Code of Ordinances 97.05